-Our award incentive plan contains the following restrictions on director participation: (1) the number of common shares issuable pursuant to non-management directors, in aggregate, is limited to a maximum of 0.25% of our issued and outstanding common shares (including common shares issuable upon exchange of exchangeable shares and other fully paid securities of us and our affiliates exchangeable into common shares), and (2) the value of all awards granted to any non-management director during a calendar year, as calculated on the date of grant, cannot exceed \$100,000 (for purposes of monitoring compliance with these limitations, a payout multiplier of 1x will be assumed for any performance-based awards).
+Our award incentive plan contains the following restrictions on director participation: (1) the number of common shares issuable pursuant to non-management directors, in aggregate, is limited to a maximum of 0.25% of our issued and outstanding common shares, and (2) the value of all awards granted to any non-management director during a calendar year, as calculated on the date of grant, cannot exceed \$100,000 (for purposes of monitoring compliance with these limitations, a payout multiplier of 1x will be assumed for any performance-based awards).
 For further information about our award incentive plan, see "Executive Compensation - Award Incentive Plan".

-Prior to the adoption of our award incentive plan in 2013, our independent directors were eligible to receive options under our stock option plan, which limited the aggregate number of common shares issuable to non-management directors to a maximum of 1% of our outstanding common shares.
-For further information about our stock option plan, see "Executive Compensation - Stock Option Plan".
+Prior to the adoption of our award incentive plan in 2013, our independent directors were eligible to receive options under our stock option plan.
+There have been no stock options granted to our non-management directors since 2012.
+Effective December 31, 2016, all outstanding stock options granted under our stock option plan have been exercised, cancelled or expired and the stock option plan is no longer in place.